onepwaa/site/_posts/2019-10-30-beyond-character-the-stanford-prison-experiment.md

 **Mechanics**

 To examine his hypothesis that prison brutality is caused by situational, rather than dispositional, factors, Zimbardo and his colleagues set up a prison experiment in the basement of Stanford University’s Psychology department building in 1973.
-The experiment was intended to last for 2 weeks.
+The experiment was intended to last for 2 weeks.<br>
 <br>
 **Subjects**